HZ-HBOICT-Y2-2425/uvc-project-backend-team-5-taste-the-change/README.md

 # Backend Microservices Project

 ## Overview
 This project, Taste the Change, consists of a backend built with a microservices architecture.
 The application provides APIs for managing articles, recipes, and goals.
-The `goals` service is connected to a SQL database for data persistence, and all services are containerized using Docker.
+The `goals`, `users` and `leafs` services are connected to a SQL database for data persistence, and all services are containerized using Docker.
 An API Gateway is implemented to route and centralize communication among the microservices.

 ## Architecture
 The project is structured as follows: